FROM DUNEDIN TO THE WORLD

 Sonja de Mari joins iD for 2018 from four years as a show producer at New Zealand Fashion Week, responsible for numerous group and individual shows and three years producing Breast Cancer Cure's nationwide Fashion for a CURE shows - which feature leading New Zealand designers.
 Her extensive event management experience and fresh perspective on revitalising the iD event make her an extremely valuable member of the iD management team.

-DR MARGO BARTON, ID ACTING CHAIR
+DR MARGO BARTON, ID CHAIR and creative director

 Dr Margo Barton is a Professor in Fashion at the School of Design, Otago Polytechnic.
 Margo teaches in the fields of fashion design, fashion communication, and millinery, and has a PhD in Fashion from RMIT University, Melbourne.
 Margo leads the team behind the iD International Emerging Designer Awards.

 AMIE RICHARDSON, PR MANAGER